 -Have no crash or anxiety: The lethargy and cloudiness that delta-9 is famous for typically does not occur with delta-8.
 The lessened psychoactivity means that delta-8 won’t overload your CB1 receptors the same way.
-This means even at high doses, delta-8 doesn’t generate feelings of anxiety or paranoia, and the come-down is a far smoother experience.
+This means at regular doses, delta-8 typically doesn’t generate feelings of anxiety or paranoia, and the come-down is reportedly a far smoother experience.

 Delta-8 has also been shown to have potential medical applications in areas similar to CBD.
 It may be able to help with sleep and nausea, boosting metabolism, and reducing inflammation in muscle tissue.

 For many people, that is the main appeal of delta-8.
-It is capable of doing much of what CBD and cannabis offers, in a more well-rounded, less overwhelming package.
-Far stronger than CBD in it’s active effects, but not nearly as potent as delta-9.
+The cannabinoid is capable of doing much of what CBD and cannabis offers, in a more well-rounded, less overwhelming package.
+It is far stronger than CBD in it’s active effects, but much more functional than delta-9.